Results.

 12 September 2014

-A revision under s.44(1)(b) Cap.11 is not available where a statutory right of appeal exists; revision struck out.
+A revision under s.44(1)(b) Cap.11 is inappropriate where the applicant has a statutory right of appeal; application struck out.

 12 September 2014